Lachlan-WernerGDS26/2026_Year9_GameDev_Capstone/README.md

 # 2026_Year9_GameDev_Capstone

 27/4/26
-I have uploaded all of the required tasks for todays class.
+I have uploaded all of the required tasks for todays class
 - Website with all of the different tasks
 - Game brainstorm
 - Worksheet 1

 4/5/26
-I have uploaded all of the tasks for today.
+I have uploaded all of the tasks for today
 - Onion Planing sheet
 - Four corners planning sheet
 - Game elements planning sheet